 If you are drawing Social Security benefits, your Medicare Part B premiums are deducted from your monthly payments.
 If you're not getting benefits, you'll receive bills from CMS.
 (Almost all Medicare beneficiaries pay no premiums for Part A because they worked, and paid Medicare taxes, long enough to qualify for the program.)

-In 2021, the Part B premium paid by most Medicare enrollees is $164.90 a month in 2023.
+In 2022, the Part B premium paid by most Medicare enrollees is $164.90 a month in 2023.
 The rate rises with the beneficiary's income.
-Part B premiums go up in steps for individuals with incomes greater than $91,000 and married couples who file taxes jointly and have a combined income of more than $176,000.
+Part B premiums go up in steps for individuals with incomes greater than $91,000 and married couples who file taxes jointly and have a combined income of more than $182,000.

-Social Security determines whether you will pay a higher premium based on income information it receives from the Internal Revenue Service.
+Social Security determines whether you will pay a higher premium based on income information it receives from the IRS.

 Keep in mind